mausamsharma2/LearnGIT/README.md

 get checkout -d <-branch name-> : deletes the named branch

 (Branch: git creates a copy to the same code for you to add some changes in the branch and not let you effect the original branch)

+git push origin feature1(or any branch name you are pushing will be pushed in the directory)